 Students who are declared majors in Latin and who have a GPA (both general and departmental) of at least 3.6 are eligible for honors in Latin.
 The honors program consists of a two-semester course sequence — LATIN H195A and LATIN H195B that is designed to support the writing of a thesis.
 This thesis, which will be evaluated by an honors committee of three members, may either build on work in a previous upper division course used in fulfillment of the Latin major or may be a newly conceived project.
 It is due the Monday of the 13th week of the semester in which Latin H195B is taken.

-Further details can be found online at Classics Undergraduate Honors.
-Please consult with a Classics undergraduate adviser to begin planning to participate in honors.
+Further details can be found online at AGRS Undergraduate Honors.
+Please consult with an AGRS undergraduate adviser to begin planning to participate in honors.

-Other Majors and Minors Offered by the Department of Classics
+Other Majors and Minors Offered by the Department of Ancient Greek and Roman Studies

 In addition to the University, campus, and college requirements, listed on the College Requirements tab, students must fulfill the below requirements specific to their major program.